JeffreyAguilar/financial_app_proj/README.md

 # financial_app_proj
-First step in launching app is
+First step in launching the app is...